 It used to be that it was an independent tort in this state.
-So what if a party that destroyed or concealed evidence?
-What if that damaged a party's case?
-A separate tort claim could be filed, if so.
-But this was a new action on top of their actual lawsuit, or defense against a lawsuit.
+So what if a party destroyed or concealed evidence?
+What if that damaged a party’s case?
+A separate tort claim could be filed if so.
+But this was a new action on top of their actual lawsuit or defense against a lawsuit.

 Are Sanctions Sufficient Punishment?

-Well, if sanctions gut a Plaintiff's case, and keep them from winning, probably no punishment is enough.
+Well, if the defendant’s evidence tampering guts a plaintiff’s case, and keeps the plaintiff from winning, probably no punishment is enough.
 Right?
 Maybe not.
-There are safeguards.
+But there are safeguards.

-District Judge Noel L. Hillman upheld this case in the June 30, 2011 opinion of U.S. Magistrate Judge Ann Marie Donio, in the State National Insurance Co. v County of Camden, 08-cv-5128 (D.N.J.
+District Judge Noel L. Hillman upheld this case in the June 30, 2011, opinion of U.S. Magistrate Judge Ann Marie Donio in the State National Insurance Co. v County of Camden, 08-cv-5128 (D.N.J.
 March 21, 2012).
-The case involved the failure of the county to preserve its electronically stored information, when it did not issue a “litigation hold” on the email system, after notification of the State’s National’s lawsuit against it.
+The case involved the failure of the County to preserve its electronically stored information when it did not issue a “litigation hold” on the email system after notification of the State’s National lawsuit against it.

 The County of Camden appealed.
 Here, Camden claimed it could not be sanctioned.
 After all, there was no actual spoliation.
-The Court denied the appeal since after the motion for spoliation sanctions.
+But the Court denied the appeal on the motion for spoliation sanctions.
 Here the court determined whether the party failed in its duty to preserve, citing Kounelis v.
 Sherrer, 529 F. Supp.
-2s 503, 518 (D.N.J.
-2008).
+2s 503, 518 (D.N.J., 2008.).

 Were The Sanctions Avoidable?

 The County may have avoided extremely severe sanctions since the court did not find spoliation.
-The determination to compensate State National for costs incurred, according to Judge Hillman, in upholding Judge Donio’s opinion, saying “to determine the scope of the deletion or destruction,” which State National “still has suffered damages in the context of attorneys’ fees and costs.”
-Some would argue that the sanctions were so large, they might as well be a monetary award in tort.
+According to Judge Hillman, the determination to compensate State National for costs incurred in upholding Judge Donio’s opinion, saying “to determine the scope of the deletion or destruction,” State National “still has suffered damages in the context of attorneys’ fees and costs.”
+Some would argue that the sanctions were so significant they might as well be a monetary award in tort.

 The judge stated that “(p.6) as cited in footnote 2 (p.
-6), State National "...requested more than $70,000 in sanctions.”
+6), State National “…requested more than $70,000 in sanctions.”
 Judge Hillman said that Judge Donio has the authority to determine a fair award to State National.
-And thus, the judge made a factual finding.
-So sanctions overturning the sanctions absent findings of abuse was unlikely.
+Thus, the judge made a factual finding.
+So sanctions, overturning the sanctions absent results of abuse was unlikely.
 There were no findings of abuse.